 Hatteras Trips

 Rental Houses – If you have a group coming down you might want to consider renting a house instead of staying in a hotel or motel, sometimes even if you do not use it for an entire week, it turns out to be more affordable & you have a kitchen!
-A few places to try are Outer Beaches Realty www.outerbeaches.com , Midgett Realty www.midgettrealty.com , Hatteras Realty www.hatterasrealty.com , or Dolphin Realty www.dolphin-realty.com , there is also a house for rent in Frisco https://www.facebook.com/CaptQuarter/ that sleeps four – Kim Martin manages this one.
+A few places to try are Midgett Realty www.midgettrealty.com , Hatteras Realty www.hatterasrealty.com , or Dolphin Realty www.dolphinrealtyhatteras.com/ .
+Unfortunately most of our small, local realty companies have been taken over by large corporations like Vacasa and Saga – they only two left that are truly local are Midgett Realty and Dolphin Realty.

 Campgrounds – Be advised that camping during the summer and fall on Hatteras Island can be a hot, humid, and insect infested experience.
 Nevertheless, there is often a land breeze during the summer evenings.
 The National Park Service Campground in Frisco (first come, first serve basis…) is on a large dune with a nice view of the ocean, facing the prevailing southwesterly wind www.nps.gov/caha/planyourvisit/campgrounds.htm .
 There are also a number of private campgrounds nearby.
-Privately owned: Frisco Woods Campground (Frisco) (252) 995-5208 www.outer-banks.com/friscowoods/
+Privately owned: Frisco Woods Campground (Frisco) (252) 995-5208 https://thefriscowoodscampground.com/ Also privately owned near the dock is Hatteras Sands Campground (252) 986-2422 https://www.hatterassandsrvpark.com/

 Breakfast – Oden’s Dock and Teach’s Lair Marina have dock stores that open at 0500 for coffee and pre-made sandwiches / breakfast – see next paragraph for directions.
 We also have a grocery store in Hatteras that should be open in the evenings for food and drink purchases!